Yacoby/cw-ppls/1/ppls1.md

        * Either threads to allow each task to be run in parallel
        * Equlivent as long as long as the entire thing remains in lockstep

 This is most similar to the interacting peers pattern, as each processor has some other number of processors it interacts with defined as defined by the graph.
-As with other iteration based algorithms that use this pattern such as the Jacobi algorithm an ideal way of sycronising the processors is to use  barriers to ensure the algorithm runs in lockstep.
+As with other iteration based algorithms that use this pattern such as the Jacobi algorithm an ideal way of synchronising the processors is to use  barriers to ensure the algorithm runs in lockstep and every processor remains at the same stage and iteration of the algorithm as every other processor.
 This barrier would ensure that all processors wait until all active processors have entered the barrier, but given that it is possible for a node to be allocated a colour and so not need to preform any further processing care should be taken that only active processors need to enter the barrier.

-If the algorithm was altered to allow for multiple graph nodes per processor then for each iteration of the algorithm each processor would have to preform each the tasks for some number of nodes >= 1.
+If the algorithm was altered to allow for multiple graph nodes per processor then for each stage of the algorithm each processor would have to preform each the tasks for some number of nodes >= 1.

  * Could be implemented using bag of tasks, but doesn't fit that well
     * Would need to use a master to schedule tasks